nguyentuc/Hyperbolic-Neural-Networks/README.md

-# Awesome-Hyperbolic-NeuralNetworks
-Papers and Codes for the deep learning in hyperbolic space
+This repository contains papers and codes (if available) for the deep learning in hyperbolic space.

 | Paper Title |    Where       |         Architecture   |      Task           |        Code            |